SulbenS/GreenHouseProject/protocol.md

    * Node 2 Reaction: Executes the command to turn off all actuators (fans and heater).

 ## Reliability and security

-TODO - describe the reliability and security mechanisms your solution supports.

 1. Authentication: Nodes authenticate themselves to the central server using a pre-shared key or certificate-based authentication to ensure only authorized nodes can connect.